Returning Undergraduate Instructions

 If you have any state aid from MHEC, you must also update your housing status in their MDCAPS system.

-See Special Financial Conditions.
+For more information, see Special Financial Conditions.

 16. Bill Payment, Aid Disbursement and Financial Aid Refunds

 The Student & University Billing Office will bill you for one term at a time.
 Your online eBill will include tuition, fees, and other miscellaneous charges for each term.
-If you will live on campus, it will also include room and meal plan charges.
+If you live on campus, it will also include room and meal plan charges.

 • If your total term aid exceeds your term charges, the Student & University Billing Office will send you a refund.